Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Benefits of our Decoupled Composite Model

 First, composite modeling accurately recovers the unknown signal in situations where single-component problems fail to distinguish foreground from background information.
 Second, using a decoupled numerical procedure reduces the computation time compared to a direct 2-variables approach of the composite optimization problem.

-The numerical experiments in this section have been implemented with the Python programming language based on the optimization package \texttt{Pyxu} \cite{pyxu-framework}.
+The numerical experiments in this section have been implemented in Python based on the optimization package \texttt{Pyxu} \cite{pyxu-framework} and our code is freely accessible on the dedicated repository\footnote{\url{https://github.com/AdriaJ/decouple-composite}}.
 All the simulations have run on a workstation with 2 CPUs Intel Xeon E5-2680 v3 \@2.5 Ghz, 30 MB cache and 24 threads each.